DRAN: A Distribution and Relation Adaptive Network for Spatio-temporal Forecasting: Related Works

 \subsection{Adaptation to Distribution Shifts}

-Normalization methods utilize statistic properties to normalize and de-normalize time series, adapting to distribution shifts in systems.
-Commonly, these methods utilize the mean and variance of input time series for data normalization.
-RevIN \cite{kim2021reversible} employs a learnable affine transformation to align the means and standard deviations of inputs with those of outputs, facilitating distribution removal and reconstruction.
+Normalization and de-normalization methods aim to adapt to distribution shifts in time series by adjusting statistical properties such as mean and variance.
+RevIN \cite{kim2021reversible} introduces a learnable affine transformation to align the means and standard deviations of inputs with those of outputs.
 Non-stationary Transformer \cite{liu2022non} argues that existing stationary methods remove excessive information from time series, which hampers the model's ability to learn temporal dependencies.
 To address this, it introduces De-stationary Attention modules that aim to balance this trade-off.
-Deep Adaptive Input Normalization (DAIN) \cite{passalis2019deep} implements linear and gated layers to learn adaptive scaling and shifting factors for normalization.
-ST-Norm \cite{stnorm} proposes temporal and spatial normalization modules, which separately refines the high-frequency component and the local component of features.
-Additionally, U-Mixer \cite{ma2024u} employs covariance analysis to correct stationarity for each feature.
-EAST-Net \cite{eastnet} generates sequence-specific network parameters to adapt dynamically to events.
+DAIN \cite{passalis2019deep} uses linear and gated layers to learn adaptive scaling and shifting factors.
+ST-Norm \cite{stnorm} proposes temporal and spatial normalization modules to separately refine high-frequency and local components.
+Dish-TS \cite{fan2023dish} performs separate normalization and de-normalization on lookback and horizon windows with learned means and standard deviations.
+EAST-Net \cite{eastnet} dynamically generates sequence-specific parameters to handle event-driven variations.